Aliases for NAMPT Gene

 GeneCards Summary for NAMPT Gene

 NAMPT (Nicotinamide Phosphoribosyltransferase) is a Protein Coding gene.
-Diseases associated with NAMPT include Gestational Diabetes and Idiopathic Recurrent Pericarditis.
-Among its related pathways are Circadian rythm related genes and NAD metabolism.
-GO annotations related to this gene include protein homodimerization activity and drug binding.
+Diseases associated with NAMPT include Aging and Gestational Diabetes.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and NAD metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and drug binding.
+An important paralog of this gene is NAPRT.

 UniProtKB/Swiss-Prot Summary for NAMPT Gene